 There is nothing like local knowledge whenever you are visiting somewhere.
-Whether it is where to go for the best fish & chips, or what walks are the most enjoyable.
+Whether it is where to go for the best fish and chips, or what walks are the most enjoyable.
 So, these insider tips on these secret beaches are perfect with summer on the horizon.
 You can’t quite beat the feeling of finding somewhere secluded that is away from the crowds and the more tourist hot spots.
-Enjoy our list of the best kept secret beaches in Yorkshire to visit.
+Enjoy our list of the best-kept secret beaches in Yorkshire to visit.

 Just outside of Bridlington, this beach is a great alternative to the busy North and South beaches.
 Hidden down a long country lane, Fraisthorpe beach is the perfect ‘secret’ beach that only locals tend to know about.

 It has a lovely wide stretch of beach where you can walk for miles in either direction.